-I've been trying out Arch Linux.
-What's here now is just my own Arch repo for various things which aren't in the main repos.
-Mostly just taken from AUR and compiled by myself, but in some cases they're duplicates of official packages which have a bugfix patch or two applied.
+I've using Arch Linux for awhile now, and this is my own Arch repo for various things which aren't in the main repos.
+Mostly these are packages taken from AUR and compiled by myself, but in some cases they're duplicates of official packages which have a bugfix patch or two applied.

 Packages (and the repo itself) are signed with this key.